Trial version

 103.82 MB

-Engaging Puzzle Adventure in Portal Stories: Mel
+Engaging Puzzle Adventure in Dragons Lair Trilogy

-Engaging Sandbox Puzzle Experience
+Engaging Multiplayer Puzzle Experience

 The basic gameplay elements found in this sequel and its 2004 predecessor are very simple: you shoot bubbles to create matches and clear levels.
 This game adds more levels, improved graphics and challenging boss battles to vary the traditional formula.